DigitalChildHealth/Discovery-Alpha/README.md

 # Discovery-Alpha
-Discovery and alpha work is being carried out by NHS Digital in collaboration with a wide range of stakeholders, to inform a robust and viable national interop service to enable Digital Child Health.
+Discovery and alpha work is being carried out by NHS Digital in collaboration with a wide range of stakeholders, to inform robust and viable national interop and failsafe services to enable Digital Child Health.

 This respository holds information to support this work.